nuwagalb/Store-Manager/README.md

 # Store-Manager
-An application that helps store owners manage sales and product inventory records in a single store
+An application that helps store owners manage sales and product inventory records for a single store